snntx/Blur-AI/README.md

 # BlurAI - AI-Powered Image Editor

-BlurAI is an intelligent image editor that uses AI to detect objects in images and provides selective editing capabilities.
-It allows users to apply various effects to specific objects or the entire image.
+BlurAI is an intelligent image editor that uses AI to detect and edit objects in images.
+Built with Python and Streamlit, it provides an intuitive interface for image manipulation with AI-powered object detection.

 ## Features

 - Drag and drop image upload
 - AI-powered object detection
-- Selective object editing
+- Object-specific editing tools:
+  - Blur
+  - Square
+  - Delete
+  - Crop
+  - Face blur (for people)
+  - Number plate blur (for vehicles)
-- Global image editing tools
+- Global editing tools:
+  - Blur all faces
+  - Blur all number plates
 - High-resolution download options
 - Real-time preview of edits

-## Tech Stack

-- Backend: Python (FastAPI)
-- Frontend: React with TypeScript
-- Object Detection: YOLOv8
-- Image Processing: OpenCV, Pillow

-## Setup Instructions
+## Setup

 1. Clone the repository:
 ```bash